shupershuff/Diablo2RLoader/README.md

 <br>
 <br>
 Using this script means you don't have to do any of this awful stuff to multibox:<br>
-- Set up shortcuts on your desktop for each account with parameters (including storing your password in plain text)
+- Set up shortcuts on your desktop for each account with parameters (including storing your password in plain text).
-- Or the Worst but somehow popular method of opening the game from the battlenet client with multiple game installs)
+- Use the worst (but somehow most popular) method of opening the game from the battlenet client each time with multiple game installs.
-- Manually using ProcExp to kill the "Check for other instances" handle, or manually run a script for handle.exe to do the same thing.
+- Manually using ProcExp to kill the "Check for other instances" handle, or manually running a script for handle.exe to do the same thing.
 - Run any dodgy executables where you don't know what's actually running.
  	- This script uses handle64.exe which is a [Microsoft](https://learn.microsoft.com/en-us/sysinternals/downloads/handle) recommended tool
  	- This script also builds an executable called SetText.exe for window renaming, details of which can be seen on [StackOverflow](https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389) and the hash of the built .exe has been whitelisted by Microsoft.